Understanding Your Loan Estimate: How to Compare Lenders the Right Way

 • Comparing rates without comparing fees

-These mistakes often lead to higher long-term costs.
+These mistakes often lead to higher long-term costs that compound over the 30-year life of a mortgage.

 How to Compare Loan Estimates the Right Way

-• Ensure loan type and term are identical
+• Ensure loan type, term, and loan amount are identical across estimates

-• Compare total lender fees side by side
+• Compare total Section A lender fees side by side

-If anything is unclear, ask questions—or get a second opinion.
+• If anything is unclear, ask for a written explanation

 Why a Second Look Can Save You Thousands